NECROTIC RING SPOT FUNGUS

 Apply Only High Quality Organic Fertilizers

 Avoid chemical fertilizers or anything with a fast release or inorganic nitrogen source.
 The nitrogen in chemical fertilizers is typically white in color and high in salt.
 These salt based nitrogen sources kill beneficial microorganisms and will hinder the recover process.
+A very good organic fertilizer for curing necrotic ring spot is Synergy with Corn Gluten Meal.

 Proper Lawn Mowing